Holmes Chapel railway station

 Holmes Chapel railway station serves the village of Holmes Chapel in Cheshire, England.
-The station is 8½ miles (14 km) north east of Crewe on the Crewe to Manchester Line.
+It is located 8½ miles (14 km) north-east of Crewe on the Crewe to Manchester Line.

+History

+Holmes Chapel railway station was opened on 10 May 1842.

+Accidents and incidents

+On 14 September 1941, two passenger trains collided near to the station.

 Facilities

-The station has a ticket office on the southbound platform, which is staffed six days a week on a part-time basis (Monday - Friday 06:35 - 13:05, Saturday 07:35 - 13:55).
-Outside these hours, tickets must be bought in advance or on the train.
+The station has a ticket office on the southbound platform, which is staffed six days a week on a part-time basis (Monday - Friday 06:35 - 13:05, Saturday 07:35 - 13:55); outside of these hours, tickets must be bought in advance, on-line or on the train.
+Train running information is offered via digital displays, timetable posters and a customer help point on platform 1.

 There are two waiting shelters on the northbound platform and a waiting room in the main building; canopies are also provided for passengers for use when the booking office is closed.
-Train running information is offered via digital displays, timetable posters and a customer help point on platform 1.
 Step-free access is available to both platforms.

-There is a Lending library in the station waiting room.
+There is a lending library in the station waiting room.

+Artwork

+In 2025, a mural of former Holmes Chapel resident Harry Styles was unveiled at the station.
+According to BBC News, around 10,000 of the singer's fans had visited the village since 2023.

 Services

-During the daytime on Monday to Saturday there are two trains per hour to Crewe southbound and two per hour to Manchester Piccadilly northbound (though not at even intervals).
-One journey goes via Stockport (calling at all intermediate stations) and the other via Manchester Airport (omits certain stops) and extends to Liverpool Lime Street.
-There is an hourly service during the evening in each direction via Stockport.
+During the daytime on Mondays to Saturdays, there are two trains per hour in each direction between Crewe and Manchester Piccadilly: